Why is Fire Safety So Important?

 Redmen Provides Excellent, Compliant Fire Safety Equipment

 In accordance with NSW law, Redmen is able to provide fire safety equipment in case of an emergency in your business.
-They are an experienced team with over 20 years’ experience creating the protection that considers all your safety needs and they meet the highest local and regional standards, using only certified products.
+We are an experienced company with over 20 years’ experience supplying the fire protection equipment that considers all your safety needs and they meet the highest local and regional standards, using only certified products.

-To find out more, to purchase fire safety equipment or to have your existing equipment serviced in order to comply with Australian regulations, visit Redmen at redmen.com.au, leave a message, or call their sales line on 1300 733 636.
+To find out more, to purchase fire safety equipment or to have your existing fire protection equipment serviced in order to comply with Australian regulations, visit Redmen at redmen.com.au, leave a message, or call their sales line on 1300 733 636.
+We have offices in Sydney and on the NSW Central Coast.